MelanconR22/Pewlett-Hackard-Analysis/README.md

 What happens if we take a look at all employees with 8+ years of experience in their current role regardless of age?
 Let's take a look:

 ![Chart Employee 8](https://user-images.githubusercontent.com/107599510/185031172-90eded64-09fc-4175-bb55-a4798bfe4606.png)

+By expanding the mentorship parameters to consider experience and loyalty with the company instead of just age provides many more opportunities for employees to join the mentorship program.
+The number of employees to be considered using this as a parameter may provide too great of results.
+Pewlett Hackard should consider combining a combination of age plus years of experience in current role to find the right mix of mentorship eligible employees.